top of page

 Photo © Alastair Humphreys and used with permission

 Welsh poet and Anglican priest, RS Thomas (1930-2000) is lamenting a missed opportunity to be fully engaged with a special moment in life.
 Looking back, he realizes that life is never about 'hurrying to a receding future' — a future always just ahead and never actually here — nor 'hankering after an imagined past.'
-Life is here, in this present, fleeting moment; and that's where we find eternity too.
+But life is here, in the present, in this fleeting moment; and that's where we find eternity too.

 The 'pearl of great price' is a reference to Matthew 13:45-46; while mention of the lit bush looks back to Exodus chapter 3 and Moses' life-changing encounter with the divine.